techgenii/20q/README.md

 [![Python](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![TypeScript](https://img.shields.io/badge/typescript-4.0+-blue.svg)](https://www.typescriptlang.org/)

-A modern, multiplayer implementation of the classic guessing game, now called **Whisper Chase: 20 Questions**, where players think of an object and others try to guess it using yes/no questions.
+Whisper Chase: 20 Questions is a multiplayer guessing game where you and others team up—or compete—against an AI to uncover a secret word in 20 questions or less.
+With each round, the challenge grows, making every guess count as the mystery word gets trickier to crack.

 ## 🎮 Features

 - **Multiplayer Support**: Play Whisper Chase with friends in real-time
 - **Intelligent AI**: AI-powered question suggestions and object recognition
+- **Voice Features**: Text-to-speech and speech-to-text powered by ElevenLabs
 - **Web Interface**: Clean, responsive web UI built with modern technologies
 - **Real-time Communication**: Live game updates and chat functionality
 - **Question History**: Track questions and answers throughout the game